 The level of shock administered to Western establishments by small-group terrorism was registered in the level of attention lavished on it.
 The torrent of analysis had by the 1980s created a severely distorted perspective.
 The persistence of the model of the individual terrorist as an alienated Western youth was remarkable: its reductive effect obscured the deeper and more varied impulses to terrorist action which, as the cultural historian Khachig Tololyan insisted, can only be grasped by cultural interpretation.
 We need to understand 'the way in which different societies maintain their vision of their collective selves, and so produce different terrorisms and different terrorists'.
-In other words, the framework for much modern terrorist action is ethnic or nationalist; and each nationalism is culturally unique.
-Indeed, the emblematic terrorist act of the early 20th century-the assassination of Archduke Franz Ferdinand, heir to the throne of Austria-Hungary, at Sarajevo in June 1914-was carried out by a Serbian nationalist.
+In other words, the framework for much modern terrorist action is ethnic or nationalist.
+Indeed, the emblematic terrorist act of the early 20th century - the assassination of Archduke Franz Ferdinand, heir to the throne of Austria-Hungary, at Sarajevo in June 1914 - was carried out by a Serbian nationalist.
 The vast bulk of subsequent terrorism (whether on governmental criteria or by the more selective standards applied here) was similarly the work of nationalists.

-Nationalist movements have shown much greater resilience-and destructive capacity-than the small and fissiparous left-wing revolutionary groups.
-They tend to be significantly bigger, for one thing, and to draw on a broader pool of recruitment; and though their 'cause'-freeing or uniting the nation-is not necessarily more practicable than the revolutionary dream of total social transformation, nationalism has dominated modern politics precisely because it connects with a visceral, apparently natural force.
+Nationalist movements have shown much greater resilience and destructive capacity than the small and fissiparous left-wing revolutionary groups.
+They tend to be significantly bigger, for one thing, and to draw on a broader pool of recruitment; and though their 'cause' - freeing or uniting the nation - is not necessarily more practicable than the revolutionary dream of total social transformation, nationalism has dominated modern politics precisely because it connects with a visceral, apparently natural force.
 (In fact, the principle of national self-determination, the idea that nations should possess political sovereignty in order to realize their cultural distinctness, is an intellectual invention of the 19th century.)
-Thus even a nation whose struggle seems objectively doomed to failure (say the Chechens, or indeed the Irish as defined by the republican movement) may never give up; while an ethnic group such as the Tamil Tigers (Liberation Tigers of Tamil Eelam, LTTE) reached stratospheric levels of deadliness-well over 100,000 were killed by them in their thirty-three-year career.
+Thus even a nation whose struggle seems objectively doomed to failure (say the Chechens, or indeed the Irish as defined by the republican movement) may never give up; while an ethnic group such as the Tamil Tigers has reached stratospheric levels of deadliness - at least 100,000 have been killed by them so far.

-Tololyan's own example, the Armenians, provide a potent illustration-'a deadly and important manifestation of international terrorism'.
-Modern Armenian terrorism dates from 1890 (a vital epoch in the national revival throughout Europe), when the 'Dashnags' (Hye Heghapkhaganneri Dashnagtzootyun; Federation of Armenian Revolutionaries) were organized in imitation of the Narodniki.
-But their actions, like those of subsequent Armenian groups-most famously the attempted seizure of the Turkish Embassy in Lisbon by the Armenian Revolutionary Army (ARA) in 1983-were shaped by a long historical memory reaching back to the legendary struggle of Vartan against the Persians c.
-AD 450.
-This was a religious rather than a 'national' defence, but it has become incorporated with later struggles, above all the massacres of the 1890s and 'the genocide' of 1916, into what Tololyan calls a 'typologicalprefigurative narrative'-a story of the people in which historical changes of context are elided: past and future become one whole.
+Tololyan's own example, the Armenians, provide a potent illustration - 'a deadly and important manifestation of international terrorism', Modern Armenian terrorism dates from 1890 (a vital epoch in the national revival throughout Europe), when the 'Dashnags' (Hye Heghapkhaganneri Dashnagtzootyun; Federation of Armenian Revolutionaries) were organized in imitation of the Narodniki.
+But their actions, like those of subsequent Armenian groups - most famously the attempted seizure of the Turkish Embassy in Lisbon by the Armenian Revolutionary Army (ARA) in 1983 - were shaped by a long historical memory reaching back to the legendary struggle of Vartan against the Persians c.450 AD.
+This was a religious rather than a 'national' defence, but it has become incorporated with later struggles, above all the massacres of the 1890s and 'the genocide' of 1916, into what Tololyan calls a 'typological-prefigurative narrative' a story of the people in which historical changes of context are elided: past and future become one whole.
 Where the nation is without a state, the task of preserving cultural identity is at its most demanding, and the requirement of action most pressing.
 'We know what must be done.'